flying-potato-js/v1/Contributing.md

-# Contributing to Flying Potato JS
+# Contributing to Flying Potato

 Thank you for considering contributing to Flying Potato JS!
-Your support and involvement help this project thrive[web:2][web:4].
+Your support and involvement help this project thrive.

 ## Table of Contents
 - [How to Contribute](#how-to-contribute)